relaycorp/veraid-website/src/pages/spec.md

 3. **Service OIDs:**
    - `1.3.6.1.4.1.58708.1.1`: Test Service.

-New OIDs for services using VeraId SHOULD be allocated under their own arcs.
-If a service does not have its own OID arc, it MAY request allocation under the VeraId base OID.
+Third-party services implementing VeraId MUST register and use their own OIDs under their own arcs.
+The VeraId OID arc (`1.3.6.1.4.1.58708.1`) is reserved exclusively for official services and protocol components under the VeraId project umbrella.

 OID registration procedures:

-1. OIDs under the VeraId base OID are managed by the VeraId maintainers.
+1. OIDs under the VeraId base OID are managed by the VeraId maintainers and reserved for official VeraId project purposes.
-2. Requests for new OIDs SHOULD be submitted with documentation about the service.
+2. Third parties MUST NOT use OIDs under the VeraId arc for their services.
-3. OIDs are allocated on a first-come, first-served basis.
+3. Third parties without their own OID arc SHOULD obtain one from their national registration authority or through IANA's Private Enterprise Number (PEN) registry.
 4. Once allocated, OIDs are never reassigned to different services.

 Services SHOULD use versioning in their OID structure to manage protocol evolution.
 Major, incompatible changes SHOULD use a new OID, whilst minor, backward-compatible changes MAY use the same OID.